spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/github/_index.md

-This functionality uses GitHub [Webhooks](https://developer.github.com/webhooks/) for delivering messages to Spinnaker, and must be configured to send messages to Spinnaker's event bus as shown below.
+This functionality uses GitHub [Webhooks](https://developer.github.com/webhooks/) for delivering messages to Spinnaker and must be configured to send messages to Spinnaker's event bus as shown below.

 ## Prerequisites